dziegel/cpp_event_framework/README.md

 - Events have names for logging

 ### Statemachine
-- Hierarchical state support (if a state does not handle an event, it is passed to parent state)
+- Hierarchical state support.
+If a state does not handle an event, it is passed to parent state.
 - Entry/Exit funtions
 - Transition actions
 - History support
 - Unhandled event support
-- Possibility to use same handler/entry/exit function for multiple states (state is passed as argument to functions)
+- Possibility to use same handler/entry/exit function for multiple states because state is passed as argument to functions
 - Independent of event type (can be int, enum, pointer, shared pointer...)
 - Designed to be aggregated by a class
 - Designed to call member functions of class aggregating statemachine
-- State declaration is read-only (const and in RO section)
+- Suitable for small systems: state and transition declarations can be const and in RO section
-- Transition declaration may be read-only (const, but due to std::function/std::vector usage not placed in RO section)
+- Allow non-capturing lambdas as transition action
 - Logging support (state entry/exit/handler events)
 - States have names for logging

+### Notes
+- gsl library (gsl::span<>) is needed when compiling with C++ versions older than C++20

 ## Introduction to events